zbaker94/WeatherApp/README.md

 - Support windows for deploy logic
 - Move deploy dcripts and other artifact to a subdirectoryto avoid polluting the root directory
 - swap local VM-based example deploy to cloud-based deploy with private network etc.
+- More robust checking for prerequisites in `deploy.sh`
+- Parameterize ip and ports used in deploy to allow more configurability

 Any consolidation or architecture improvements should be weighed against the additional effort and cognitive load.
 Focus should be paid to functionality first and then DRYing the code as needed.